tchaikov/scylladb/HACKING.md

 Scylla's compilations times can be long.
 Two tools help somewhat:

-- [ccache](https://ccache.samba.org/) caches compiled object files on disk and re-uses them when possible
+- [ccache](https://ccache.samba.org/) caches compiled object files on disk and reuses them when possible
 - [distcc](https://github.com/distcc/distcc) distributes compilation jobs to remote machines

 A reasonably-powered laptop acts as the coordinator for compilation.
 A second, more powerful, machine acts as a passive compilation server.